-Our modern art hotel was built by the architects Otto Pfleghard and Max Haefeli from the year 1898 to 1900 and opened on 21st December 1900.
-The Schatzalp was created as a deluxe sanatorium and was the leading cure site of the region.
+Our modern Art Nouveau Hotel was built – 1898 to 1900 – according to the best practice of those days, by the Zürich Architects Otto Pfleghard and Max Haefeli and opened on the 21st December 1900.
+The Schatzalp was created as a deluxe Sanatorium and was the most advanced of its type in the Region.

-The sanatorium is built on an artificially constructed space and equipped with the highest hygiene and comfort standards.
-No detail was missed, like the bath tubs with lion feet and heated rim in the deluxe rooms, and the flower painted toilet seat from England which had a device to be filled with hot water.
-The food-elevators connected the main kitchen with all 3 floors and were equipped with plate-warmers so that patients got their food fresh and hot.
-The rooms were constructed with steps onto the spacious loggias and this difference in height made and still makes it possible to enjoy 2 more hours of sunlight.
+The Sanatorium which stands on an artificially constructed sun plateau, (which was designated after two years search to find this particular place), was fitted out according to the highest standards for hygiene and comfort.
+No detail was missed.
+And so it was that the bath tubs in the luxury rooms were decorated with lion’s feet and even had heated rims; the flower painted toilet bowls from England even boasted toilet seats which could be heated with hot water.
+The food-elevators connected the main kitchen with all 3 floors of the building and were equipped with plate-warmers so fresh, hot food could be served to bed-ridden patients.
+The rooms were constructed with a couple of steps leading up to the spacious balconies; this difference in height made and still makes it possible to enjoy 2 more hours of sunlight on the balcony.

-The Schatzalp was always connected to the Swiss telephone and telegraph network and had its own Post and telegraph room.
+The Schatzalp was also connected to the Swiss Telephone and Telegraph network and had its own Post and Telegraph room in house.

 Since 1953/54 the Sanatorium Schatzalp has been run as the Hotel Schatzalp.
 Indeed we have long standing guests who return year after year to spend their holidays here and and in some cases always request the same room!